MuhammedAkcin/MY-DEVOPS/hands-on/Kubernetes/kubernetes-06-microservice-deployment-and-autoscaling/README.md

 >*Note: If you have problem with kubernetes cluster, you can use this link for lesson.*
 >https://www.katacoda.com/courses/kubernetes/playground

-- Check if Kubernetes is running and nodes are ready.
+- Check if Kubernetes is running and nodes are ready

 ```bash
 kubectl cluster-info